aimat-lab/AutoSlurm/README.md

 (see 🚀 **Tip** above).
 Instead, you should directly specify `max_tasks`.

-If you supply more commands to `aslurm` than the maximum number of tasks per job, the commands will be automatically split accross multiple jobs / nodes.
+If you supply more commands to `aslurm` than the maximum number of tasks per job, the commands will be automatically split accross multiple jobs.
 This is especially useful when using the sweep shorthand notation (see below for an example) to quickly launch a large number of jobs.

 ### Sweeps